remihoeppe/superHeroApi/README.md

 ### Back-End

 The backend is already deployed on AWS, so no install is required.
 The code is in the Back-End directory

+To deploy this API on the AWS AppSync service you can follow the steps below

+`npm run build && cdk deploy`

 ## Assumptions